Sanjana7ramola/Pandas-student_performance_analysis/README.md

 # Pandas-student_performance_analysis
-In this, I analyzed student performance data to uncover trends affecting academic outcomes.
+This project analyzes student performance data to uncover trends affecting academic outcomes.
 Using  Pandas, I explored attributes like age, gender, study time, and extracurricular participation to understand their impact on final grades.
 The analysis involved data cleaning, grouping, and aggregation

 **Features**